 Julian Beer Company

 2307 Main Street — Julian Beer Company sits right in the center of town and has some of the easiest-to-find parking on this list.
-Inside you will find exposed wood, local art on the walls, and a tap list that leans into Julian's identity rather than chasing trends.
+Inside you will find exposed wood, local art on the walls, and a tap list that leans into the town's laid-back identity rather than chasing flashy brewery trends.

-Live music runs on weekend afternoons and the patio is dog-friendly.
+Live music runs on weekend afternoons, their BBQ smoker is always going, and the patio is highly dog-friendly.
 If you are planning an afternoon in Julian with pie, a pint, and a walk down Main Street, this is the logical last stop.

 Hours: 11am–8pm daily (hours may vary seasonally).